Online Undergraduate Degree Course

 • Audio interface

-• XLR microphone suitable for recording vocals, such as Shure SM7B, Shure SM58, Audio Technica AT2020, or better, as well as XLR cable
+• XLR microphone suitable for recording vocals, as well as XLR cable

 • Any additional hardware required to complete your project, such as microphones, amplifiers, instruments, effects, etc.